tkishel/pe_tune/DESIGN.md

 ##### PuppetDB Host

 Calculations for the PuppetDB Host use the same algorithm as for the Standard Reference Architecture.

-The below are the same settings for these two services as would be seen on a Standard Reference Architecture Master.

 ###### Database Service (pe-postgresql)